The Cretan Dakos, Healthy & Delicious

 Top with Cretan olives and serve.

 Why is Dakos also called Koukouvagia?

 The term “Koukouvagia” has its origins to a kafenio that existed in the post-war years, about 1950, on the outskirts of Rethymnon.
-Here, the men found everything their heart desired: tobacco, card games and women.
-In order to keep its customers at forces, the bar owner (it is said his name was Koukouvagias) served round barley rusks with all the above mentioned ingredients.
+Here, the men found everything their heart desired: tobacco, card games, and women.
+To keep its customers at forces, the bar owner (it is said his name was Koukouvagias) served round barley rusks with all the above-mentioned ingredients.
 Others claim that there were many owls around the kafenio.
 The fact is that the name Koukouvagia remains until today for the spherical round Dakos.